Preventing Debit Card Fraud with Enhanced Tools

 How do I enroll in Fraud Alerts?

 We have already included you in these enhanced services as part of our fraud protection services.
 However, in order to receive Text Fraud Alerts, we must have a mobile number on file for you.
 If we don't have a mobile number on file, we'll try calling or emailing you instead.
-To update your contact information and ensure your correct mobile number is on file, contact Customer Service at 1.800.205.3464 or Business Solutions at 1.866.833.0050.
+To update your contact information and ensure your correct mobile number is on file, contact Customer Service at 1.800.205.3464 or Treasury Solutions at 1.866.833.0050.

 How do I know whether I'll receive a Fraud Alert via text, a call, or an email?